vennbury/lessons/python/basics/object--oriented-programming/inheritance.md

 - What is the syntax for creating subclasses?
 - How do subclasses inherit properties and methods?
-- What is the efficient way to to create a subclass that uses properties from the parent class?
+- What is an efficient way to create a subclass that uses properties from the parent class?
   <br><br>